Home

 All about Charnockite and Conglomerate Properties

 Know all about Charnockite and Conglomerate properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite belongs to Igneous Rocks while Conglomerate belongs to Sedimentary Rocks.Texture of Charnockite is Granular whereas that of Conglomerate is Clastic.
 Charnockite appears Veined or Pebbled and Conglomerate appears Shiny and Rounded.
-The luster of Charnockite is not available while that of Conglomerate is dull.
+The luster of Charnockite is while that of Conglomerate is dull.
 Charnockite is available in black, grey, orange, pink, white colors whereas Conglomerate is available in beige, black, brown, buff, light to dark grey, orange, rust, white, yellow colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Conglomerate are cemetery markers, in aquifers, tombstones.

 Compare Igneous Rocks